LEXXSAS/puppeteer-scrap-site-and-information-bot/README.md

 in main folder and for_server folder run command "node init -y" and "node install"
 >
-after in for_server folder run bot and server with command "nodemon bottwo.js"
+after in for_server folder run bot and server with command "nodemon bottwo.js --ignore 'files/*'"
 >
 after run server in main folder
 >